Stochastic Approximation for Risk-aware Markov Decision Processes: Proofs of main results

 \end{lem}

 \begin{proof} It can be shown that

-where the first inequality follows from results about the stability of optimal solutions \cite[Theorem 3.1]{Terazono2015} and \cite[Proposition 3.1]{Levy2000}, the second and fourth inequalities hold based on Fact \ref{Fact 5.2}, the third inequality holds due to Lipschitz continuity of $G$ by Assumption \ref{Assumption 3.3}(ii), and the last inequality holds based on (\ref{Q-fact}). \end{proof} \textbf{Step 3: Applying the Stochastic Approximation Convergence Theorem to Prove Almost Sure Convergence of RaQL.} This step completes the proof of Theorem \ref{Theorem 4.4}.
+where the first inequality follows from Lemma \ref{Lemma 4.7}, the second inequalities holds due to Fact \ref{Fact 5.2}, the third inequality holds by Lipschitz continuity of $G$ under Assumption \ref{Assumption 3.3}(ii), fourth inequality holds based on the Lipschitz continuity of function $G$ on $\mathcal{V}\times\mathcal{Y}\times\mathcal{Z}$, and the last inequality holds by inequality (\ref{Q-fact}). \end{proof} \textbf{Step 3: Apply the stochastic approximation convergence theorem.} This step completes the proof of Theorem \ref{Theorem 4.4}.
+We introduce an operator $H:\,\mathcal{V}\times\mathcal{Y}\times\mathcal{Z}\rightarrow\mathbb{R}^{|\mathbb{S}||\mathbb{A}|}$ defined via